NATASHA-ct/recipe_app_rails/README.md

 ### Usage
 --Once you have your repository cloned on your machine, feel free to modify it as needed.
-- To add your own page
+- run `rails s`  in your terminal to start the app

 ### Testing with Rspec and Capybara
   - In your terminal run >